 Modifier 59 Example

 For example, let’s look at one of the most commonly billed codes: 97140 (manual therapy techniques like mobilization/manipulation, manual lymphatic drainage, or manual traction on one or more regions, each for 15 minutes).
-According to NCCI in July 2021, the following are considered linked services when billed in combination with 97140: 95851, 95852, 97018, and 97550.
+According to NCCI in July 2021, the following are considered linked services when billed in combination with 97140: 95851, 95852, 97018, 97124, 97750, and 99186.
 So, if you bill any of these codes with 97140, you’ll receive payment for only 97140.
-Medicare actually uses this example on its site to explain appropriate use of modifier 59 among rehab therapists.
+Medicare actually uses this example on its site to explain the appropriate use of modifier 59 among rehab therapists.

 CMS states that when billing 97140 and any of its pairs for the same session or date, modifier 59 is only appropriate if the therapist performs the two procedures in distinctly different 15-minute intervals.
 This means that you cannot report the two codes together if you performed them during the same 15-minute time interval.